atlassian/github-for-jira/CONTRIBUTING.md

 ### Setting up the App

 In your Jira instance, in the `Manage Apps` section, click on your App's button, then click on `Get Started`.
 This will bring you to the App's dashboard.
-Click the `Add an Organization` button and follow the steps to install the App on Github and allow it permission to view your repos.
+Click the `Connect GitHub organisation` button and follow the steps to install the App on GitHub and allow it permission to view your repos.

 After this is done, you should see your repos starting to sync in the App's dashboard.